alex-654/workbook/tutorials/sql_index.md

 #### Composite index

-- Columns with equality conditions should go first in index.
+- Columns with equality conditions should go first in index; the ranged part last
 - If you have multiple columns with equalities in your query, placing the one with the fewest different values first will give the best compression advantage
 - When you have a composite index that could be in any order, the cardinality of the individual columns does not matter